 Juniper Campground Group Site Overview

 Toilets, drinking water and picnic tables are provided at this facility.
-For calendar year 2021, flush toilets and water may NOT be available due to construction.
-Site may still be reserved knowing that those facilities may not be available.
 The site can accommodate tents, trailers and RVs.
 The group site can accommodate between seven and 60 people with a maximum of 20 passenger vehicles.
 There are no hookups; a dump station is available for campers.
 All wheeled vehicles and trailers must remain on roadways or pads.

 Natural FeaturesThe Little Missouri River is the central, unifying feature of this wild and broken land where, as a young man, Theodore Roosevelt ranched and hunted in the 1880s.
 The park is part of both the Northern Great Plains and the West, blending a rich natural beauty with diverse human history.
 The rugged topography, with its flora and fauna, also provides an opportunity to discover the badlands environment as Roosevelt once did.
 It is a place to experience a land and way of life that helped shape Theodore Roosevelt's attitudes and philosophy regarding conservation.
 Cottonwood trees surrounding the campsite turn golden in the fall.
 Although the campground is moderately forested, most of the campsites are in partial to full sun but visitors can cool off in the cold river when temperatures peak during summer.